-- the customer wants to move to a property which may be more suitable to their needs and is currently or in the future may lead to a cost to the homelessness budget and needs some help to pay the rent in advance and/or deposit; or - the customer has to pay rent on two properties for a short period and it cannot be met by housing benefit. - The customer needs help with the cost of removals
+- the customer wants to move to a more suitable property for their needs and requires some help to pay the rent in advance and/or deposit; and - the customer has to pay rent on two properties for a short period and it cannot be met by housing benefit. - The customer needs help with the cost of removals.

-DHPs are made at the discretion of the Council and are not governed by the same rules as housing benefit; however, to qualify the person making a claim must also be receiving housing benefit.
+DHPs are made at the discretion of the Council and are not governed by the same rules as housing benefit; however, to qualify the person making a claim must also be receiving housing benefit or the housing element of Universal Credit.